Blackberry Wine: Reception

 F&SF reviewer Charles de Lint praised Blackberry Wine, declaring "there's no easy way to do justice to the curious mix of simplicity and complexity that is a Harris novel."

+Angela Lambert reviewed in favourably in the Literary Review, and Kirkus Reviews described it as: "a charming fairy tale for grown-ups," although Publishers Weekly criticized its "unbelievable twists."

-In 2000, the book won Best Novel in both foreign and international categories at the Salon du Livre Gourmand in Périgueux, France.
+In 2000, the book won Best Novel in both foreign and international categories at the Gourmand Awards in Périgueux, France.

+In 2002, it won a Whitaker Gold Award.

 Release details

 There have been 32 editions of this book and an audiobook.